ParkLane Gift Program

 Status of the Action

-Following the determination of the motion to stay the ParkLane Defendants’ Third Party Claims against its Distributors, the Action will be proceeding to the next steps in the litigation.
+Now that the Third Party Claims against ParkLane’s Distributors have been stayed, the Action will be proceeding to the next steps in the litigation.
 This will involve an exchange of all relevant documentation between the parties, followed by examinations for discovery (depositions) of all the parties.
 This will be a lengthy and time consuming process.

 Further updates will be made as significant steps are reached.